chjj/blessed/README.md

   debug console which will display when pressing F12.
 It will display all log and debug messages.
-- __ignoreLocked__ - Array of keys in their full format (e.g. `C-c`) to ignore when keys are locked.
+- __ignoreLocked__ - Array of keys in their full format (e.g. `C-c`) to ignore when keys are locked or grabbed.
 Useful for creating a key that will _always_ exit no matter whether the keys are locked.
 - __dockBorders__ - Automatically "dock" borders with other elements instead of overlapping, depending on position (__experimental__).
 For example:
   These border-overlapped elements: